Logotype for Prelude Therapeutics Inc

 • Only one patient discontinued due to an adverse event, which was unrelated to the study drug.

-• Dose holds occurred in about 30% of patients, but only a few were drug-related and not consistent in type.
+• About 30% of patients had dose holds, but only a few were considered drug-related and were not consistent in type.

 Partial view of Summaries dataset, powered by Quartr API